Alternative dispute resolution? (ADR)

 - The range of achievable solutions is wider than Court proceedings.
 The procedure may be designed to achieve specific types of solution which the parties find acceptable but which may not be possible from Court proceedings.

-Please complete the form below to access our FREE guide.
+Please complete the form below to access our full FREE guide.